gwisna/DNA-origami-cryptography-code-and-data/tetrapod_origami_design/README.md

 This directory contains the tetrapod DNA origami monomer CADNANO and csv file which has the sequence of the DNA.
+The design is modified from publication of Martynenko, I.V., Erber, E., Ruider, V. et al. Site-directed placement of three-dimensional DNA origami.
+Nat.
+Nanotechnol.
+18, 1456–1462 (2023). https://doi.org/10.1038/s41565-023-01487-z